yalmip/yalmip.github.io/_posts/scratch/initialguesses.md

 optimize([Constraints, x >= 0.01],Objective);
 ````

-Note, if we restart the solver now, the value assigned to the variables are those obtained in the latest solve.
+Note, if we restart the solver now, the value assigned to the variables are those obtained in the latest solve or assigment.
 Hence, calling [optimize](/command/optimize) again will have the solver restart where it ended.

 ````matlab